Willie169/Android-Non-Root/README.md

 ### ISO and QCOW2 Image Methods

-For more complex distribution like Debian and Ubuntu, using ISO image method is easier to encounter some issues like GRUB menu not showing on CLI or stuck in the middle of the installation process which QCOW2 image method usually doesn't cause.
+For more complex distribution like Debian and Ubuntu, using ISO image method is easier to encounter some issues like GRUB menu not showing on CLI or stuck in the middle of the installation process which QCOW2 image method usually doesn’t cause.

 ### Host Port Forwarding